 Reputation and Branding

-Many companies has suffered through a tarnished reputation because of a poor translation.
+Many companies have suffered a tarnished reputation because of a poor translation.

 Take American Motors for example.
 In the 1970s they named one of their more popular cars the ‘Matador,’ which immediately brings to mind this noble picture of a bullfighter.
 In Puerto Rico, however, ‘matador’ translates to ‘killer.’